Getting the right price

 The good news?

 When it comes to pricing your home for sale, your Paris Group Realty, LLC agent knows what it takes to get your home noticed.
 To get there, we’ll first create a custom analysis of your property.
-Then, we’ll complement that data with our expert knowledge of Portland’s neighborhoods and market trends.
+Then, we’ll complement that data with our knowledge of Portland’s neighborhoods and market trends.
 Finally, we’ll recommend a listing price that meets your personal goals and gets your home sold.